 (Advertisement) Sustainable travel is becoming increasingly important for many holidaymakers.
-More and more people are using vehicles that emit less CO2 when they are out and about.
-Of course, trains are particularly popular.
-Omio would have on this subject a whole article ready.
+More and more people are using vehicles that emit less CO2 when they travel.
+Trains are of course particularly popular.

 Apart from that, many regions and travel destinations have adapted to the conditions of climate change: eco-hotels and sustainable campsites, entire cities that are massively reducing electricity consumption and nature reserves that are being extensively reforested are booming.
 The most beautiful places for sustainable tourism can be found below: